 Behold, children are a heritage from the Lord, the fruit of the womb a reward.
 Like arrows in the hand of a warrior are the children of one’s youth.
 Blessed is the man who fills his quiver with them!
 He shall not be put to shame when he speaks with his enemies in the gate.
 Psalm 127:3-5 ESV

 A Son Who Serves

 There were so many times my oldest son stepped up-without being asked-and just did what needed to be done when I could not.
 He watched over his younger sister, tried to shush the twins’ crying when they were impatiently waiting while I tried my best to scrounge up a meal for dinner.
-He got snacks and even cereal out for his sister when I was trying to catch up on a little bit of sleep after being up-literally-all night with the twins.
+He’s capable of getting snacks and even cereal out for his sister when I was trying to catch up on a little bit of sleep after being up-literally-all night with the twins.
 He fulfilled needs even when I was not able to focus on him while juggling the younger children.
 He served without being asked.

 I had always envisioned myself as a mom of boys.
 I am a big hockey fan, played ice hockey for a time, and played softball.
 It was great fun, when I was a nanny, to attend the baseball practices and games of the boys who were in my care.
 I always dreamed of having that rough and tumble boy.
 My son loved cars, trucks, playing in the dirt and chasing lizards.
 I figured he would be a great big brother because he was so social always going up to new kids at the playground to say hello.

 My oldest son is now almost 8 years old.
 He is maturing fast-he will have a big challenge ahead as my husband prepares to deploy again.
 I take comfort knowing that he will be here with me, to help me with the younger kids, to be a set of eyes that are lacking, to just be a big brother.
 I need the help of my son.

 It gives me great hope (and great pride that I do try to squash back down into humility) to know that he shows love without being asked.